Food packaging: Food safety and public health

 Health risks of materials and chemicals that are used in food packaging need to be carefully controlled.
 Carcinogens, toxic chemicals, mutagens etc. need to be eliminated from food contact and potential migration into foods.
 Besides, the consumers need to be aware of certain chemical products that are packaged exactly like food products to attract them.
-Most of them have pictures of fruits and the containers also resemble food packages.
+Most of them have pictures of fruits, and the containers also resemble food packages.
 However, they can get consumed by kids or careless adults and lead to poisoning.
+Microplastics and nanoparticles from plastic containers are an increasing concern.

 Manufacturing

 Packaging lines can have a variety of equipment types: integration of automated systems can be a challenge.
 All aspects of food production, including packaging, are tightly controlled and have regulatory requirements.
 Uniformity, cleanliness and other requirements are needed to maintain Good Manufacturing Practices.

 Product safety management is vital.
 A complete Quality Management System must be in place.
-Hazard analysis and critical control points is one methodology which has been proven useful.
+Hazard Analysis and Critical Control Points is one methodology which has been proven useful.
 Verification and validation involves collecting documentary evidence of all aspects of compliance.
-Quality assurance extends beyond the packaging operations through distribution and cold chain management.
+Quality assurance extends beyond the packaging operations, through distribution and cold chain management.